elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Can you explain the function and syntax of the timing function CSS steps() function?
+### Can you explain the function of the timing function CSS steps() function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The CSS `steps()` function is a timing function that divides the input time range into segments, creating a staircase-like transition effect instead of a smooth one.
+    </div><br />
-  <div><strong>Interview Response:</strong> The steps() function allows you to specify intervals for the timing function.
+  <div><strong>Technical Response:</strong> The steps() function allows you to specify intervals for the timing function.
 It takes one or two parameters, separated by a comma: a positive integer and an optional start or end value.
 If we do not include a second parameter, it defaults to end.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />